Zum Inhalt springen

 Article

 RAG combines two capabilities: Information Retrieval (searching a knowledge base) and Text Generation (answer synthesis by an LLM).
-First introduced in the original RAG paper by Lewis et al., the approach retrieves relevant context at query time and injects it into the prompt rather than finetuning the model on all corporate data.
+First introduced in the original RAG paper by Lewis et al., the core idea is straightforward.
+Instead of finetuning the model on all corporate data, the system retrieves relevant context at query time and injects it into the prompt.
+As a result, the LLM generates answers grounded in your actual documents rather than relying solely on its training data.

 Why RAG Over Finetuning?